CND-cyb/homelab/README.md

 ## 📌 Overview
 This repository documents my **cybersecurity-focused homelab** built on a **mini-PC** running **Proxmox**.
 The goal is to create a complete environment to:
-- Host useful services (NAS, DNS filtering, firewall, etc...)
+- Host useful services (NAS, DNS filtering, cloud storage, firewall, etc...)
 - Experiment with tools and network configurations
 - Build a lab for security testing and attack analysis
 - Practice on vulnerable machines